GoogleCloudPlatform/ops-agent/integration_test/README.md

     state: (read|write)
 ```

-`is_representative` is optional.
-Exactly one metric from each integration's `expected_metrics.yaml` must have `is_representative: true`.
+`representative` is optional.
+Exactly one metric from each integration's `expected_metrics.yaml` must have `representative: true`.
 This is used for documentation only, however the test will still validate that exactly one metric sets it to `true`.

 `optional` is optional.
 When set to `true`, the metric will be skipped during the test.
 This is useful for documenting metrics that we don't have tests for.